 You will normally be allowed home after 2 hours.
 You must not drive yourself, and should not drive or operate machinery for 24 hours.
 You should have someone at home with you until the following day, and should take it easy for 24 hours.
-You should not drink alcohol and you should not sign any important documents during this time.
-All of this is to make sure that the effects of the sedation have completely worn off.
+You should not drink alcohol.